The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - We are a government-registered company providing real care services at the best reasonable rate.

-- We go the extra mile to ensure a complete trekking experience in Nepal.
+- Our company also has 70% of our clients showing their trust in us over the years.
+We go the extra mile to ensure a complete trekking experience in Nepal.
 HST is your ideal choice for trekking in Nepal.

 Book the Dates